josiahls/fast-reinforcement-learning/README.md

 At the moment these are the things we personally urgently need, and then the nice things that will make this repo something akin to valuable.
 These are listed in kind of the order we are planning on executing them.

 At present, we are in the Alpha stages of agents not being fully tested / debugged.
-The final step will be doing an evaluation of the DQN and DDPG agent implementations and verifying each performs the best it can at known environments.
+The final step (before 1.0.0) will be doing an evaluation of the DQN and DDPG agent implementations and verifying each performs the best it can at known environments.
+Prior to 1.0.0, new changes might break previous code versions, and models are not guaranteed to be working at their best.
+Post 1.0.0 will be more formal feature development with CI, unit testing, etc.

 **Critical**
 - [X] 0.0.0 MDPDataBunch: Finished to the point of being useful.
 Please reference: `tests/test_Envs`